-1.4 Pinsent Masons LLP has a global turnover of c£450 million.
+1.1.4 The Pinsent Masons group has a global turnover of c£450 million.

-2.1 We are opposed to any form of forced or bonded labour, including human trafficking and modern slavery (collectively referred to as "forced labour" in this Transparency Statement.
+1.2.1 We refer to forced or bonded labour, including human trafficking and modern slavery, collectively as "forced labour" in this Transparency Statement.
 In this section we describe our supply chain and consider the risks of forced labour.

-2.2.1 ensuring that there is no forced labour in any part of the Pinsent Masons group or within our supply chains; and
+(a) ensuring that there is no forced labour in any part of the Pinsent Masons group or within our supply chains; and

 We act ethically and with integrity in all our business relationships.